The Growing Cybercrime Market

-The technological advancement which was estimated to be a boon for mankind has started casting a darker spell instead.
+The technological advancement, which was estimated to be a boon for mankind has started casting a darker spell instead.
 The omnipresence of technology in our lives has made the task of managing cyber threats more challenging.
-Cyber-attacks, malware, identity theft, ransomware, phishing and spam are the menacing cybersecurity threats through which cyber criminals launch these attacks.
+Cyberattacks, malware, identity theft, ransomware, phishing and spam are the menacing cybersecurity threats through which cybercriminals launch these attacks.

-Facts and figures about the Cybercrime market
+Facts and Figures about the Cybercrime market

-The World Economic Forum (WEF) has listed cyberattacks as the third most likely global risk in 2018 and given the lucrative market for cyber criminals this is not going to scale down in the coming years.
+The World Economic Forum (WEF) has listed cyberattacks as the third most likely global risk in 2018 and given the lucrative market for cybercriminals, this is not going to scale down in the coming years.

 According to Forbes, the global information security spending is poised to hit $124 billion by 2019, mainly driven by privacy concerns and regulations.
 The scenario of a considerable rise in the cybercrime activities has put huge pressure on industry players.
-If the cyberattacks have increased, then it must be noted that the attack vectors have also proliferated – from emails, websites to IoT devices and weaponization of AI-enabled devices, it’s all-pervasive leaving them vulnerable.
-New age threats like ransomware, cryptojacking for cryptomining, attacks on cyber-physical systems involving critical infrastructure such as power grids, transportation systems and other areas are lethal.
+If the cyberattacks have increased, then it must be noted that the attack vectors have also proliferated – from emails, websites to IoT devices and weaponization of AI-enabled devices, it’s all-pervasive in leaving them vulnerable.
+New age threats like ransomware, cryptojacking for cryptomining, attacks on cyber-physical systems involving critical infrastructures such as power grids, transportation systems and other areas are lethal.
 Similarly, the old methods like phishing attacks and malware infection are equally damaging for any business.

-The costs of cybercrimes are mind boggling – loss, theft, manipulation of data, data processing infrastructure, theft of money, identity, intellectual property, personally identifiable data, change of application functionality to facilitate fraudulent transactions leading to gaining money illegally or disrupt business operations, digital forensic investigations, loss of productivity, reputation loss for organizations, fines, penalties, damages and law suits for organizations, loss of customers leading to dip in revenues, cost of restoration activities to bring business operations to normalcy are some of the ways in which these cybercrimes prove that they are dangerous.
-There have been times when business could not identify a malicious code written in a complex manner and hence, they incurred heavy losses or had to temporarily suspend business services.
-Some of the other impacts are that the key executives were removed from their positions and even had to face prison time which further damaged their reputation in the eyes of the public.
+The costs of cybercrimes are mind-boggling – loss, theft, manipulation of data, data processing infrastructure, theft of money, identity, intellectual property, personally identifiable data, change of application functionality to facilitate fraudulent transactions leading to gaining money illegally or disrupt business operations, digital forensic investigations, loss of productivity, reputation loss for organizations, fines, penalties, damages and lawsuits for organizations, loss of customers leading to dip in revenues, cost of restoration activities to bring business operations to normalcy are some of the ways in which these cybercrimes prove that they are dangerous.
+There have been times when a business could not identify a malicious code written in a complex manner and hence, they incurred heavy losses or had to temporarily suspend business services.
+Some of the other impacts are that the key executives were removed from their positions and even had to face prison time that further damaged their reputation in the eyes of the public.